janhove/janhove.github.io/_posts/2016-11-16-common-language-effect-sizes.md

 {% highlight r %}
 ## (not run)
-# cles <- cles.fnc(runs = 1e4, variable = "Outcome", group = "Group", baseline = "A", data = df, print = FALSE)
+# cles <- cles.fnc(variable = "Outcome", group = "Group", baseline = "A", data = df, print = FALSE)
 {% endhighlight %}

-You can also extract three pieces of information from the `cles` object if you want to pass them on to other functions:
+You can also extract information from the `cles` object if you want to pass it on to other functions:

 {% highlight r %}